 - suspected illness that hasn't resolved

-Seek professional support if your mental health is suffering — that is a valid reason, not a weakness.
+Seek professional support if your mental health is suffering.
+That is a valid reason, not a weakness.
 Sleep deprivation has real effects on mood, judgment, and bonding; supporting yourself is supporting your child.

 If mornings are the worst part, also read baby waking too early and toddler wakes up crying at night.